K-W wrestling picks up two big conference wins

-The Kenyon-Wanamingo Knights’ wrestling team took on the Cannon Falls Bombers and Pine Island Panthers in Cannon Falls on Tuesday night and left town with a pair of big wins to push their record to 6-0 in the Hiawatha Valley League Conference and 19-4 overall.
+The Kenyon-Wanamingo wrestling team took on the Cannon Falls and Pine Island in Cannon Falls on Tuesday night and left town with a pair of big wins to push their record to 6-0 in the Hiawatha Valley League Conference and 19-4 overall.

 The 138-pound matchup was a close contest, but K-W’s Alec Johnson pulled out a 7-5 decision over Dan Krier.
 Bray Olson (145) then pinned Colton Alhiser, and Jaedin Johnson (152) won a 9-4 decision over Mason Pike to push the Knights’ lead to 36-3.